Sales Tips For Your School Fundraiser!

 Send Product Home with Each Student

 More than anything else, the success of your fundraiser depends on getting all of your students involved.
 Hold a kick-off assembly to start your fundraiser.
-If you are selling a product like ENTERTAINMENT®, it’s easy.
+If you are selling a product like the Entertainment® Book membership, it’s easy.
 Simply ask each student to take home at least one book, an order form, and try to sell five books each-one for their family, two to friends, and two to relatives!

 Announce on Your School Marquee